batmen-lab/BioMANIA/README.md

 ## Web access online demo

 We provide an [online demo](https://biomania.ngrok.io/en) hosted on our server!
-And an [online demo](https://biomaniav118-production.up.railway.app/en) hosted on railway.

 Tips:
 - Some tools need an individual environment (like qiime2, scenicplus) and we can not include them all in a single `requirements.txt`.
 Under this case, currently you need to switch to that conda environment manually and run with script.